gambio/store-module-skeleton/README.md

 - **GXModules/XYZ/Skeleton/Admin/Menu/menu_skeleton.xml** - Menu configuration for the module.
 - **GXModules/XYZ/Skeleton/Admin/Styles/skeleton_module.css** - CSS asset file for the module.

-# 2. Receipt file
+# 2. Module Description
-To register and use the module in the Gambio Store, the module must have a receipt file that is used as an identifier.
+You can use your own Screenshots to be injected in the Description inside of the store.json.
-The file must be located in the version_info folder at the root of the module's repository.
-The file name must be the value for the shopIdentifier field in the store.json file.
+In the .assets Folder is an example placeholder.png File.
+To get it injected in the Description, you have to wrap the Filename inside Brackets, e.g. [placeholder.png]
-The file name can be any, but must be unique among packages and its versions.
-For convenience, it is desirable to use the following sample; {module_name}-{version}.php, e.g. store_module_skeleton-1_0_0.php
+This Placeholder will be replaced by our System to provide URLs to the processed asset File.

 # 3. The GX Module
 This module is an example of a GX Module that demonstrates the features of the GXModules system and has the appropriate file structure.
 You can read more about creating GXModules module at [https://developers.gambio.de/](https://developers.gambio.de/).